Kirk Penney: National team career

 Penney debuted for the New Zealand national basketball team in 1999 at the age of 18, going on to represent the Tall Blacks at two Olympic Games (in 2000 and 2004) and four world championships (2002, 2006, 2010 and 2014).

 Penney was part of the Tall Blacks' memorable 2002 World Championships campaign as they surprisingly finished fourth.
 Penney averaged 16.9 points per game and hit 45.5% of his three-point shots.

 Penney led New Zealand to victory in the 2009 FIBA Oceania Championship, beating Australia 177–162 on aggregate, after the two-match tie was drawn 1–1.
 Penney was influential in both games, with 23 points and 4 assists in Game 1, and a 24 points, 7 rebounds and 10 assists in Game 2, thus winning the Al Ramsay Shield.

 In the 2010 World Championships in Turkey, Penney was the second leading scorer with 24.7 points per game.
 New Zealand also went through to the elimination rounds with a 3–2 record.

 Penney participated for New Zealand at the 2014 FIBA Basketball World Cup in Spain and averaged 10.8 points and 4.5 rebounds in six games.

 In May 2016, Penney retired from international basketball after a career spanning 15 years (1999–2014).

 In May 2022, Penney was inducted into the Basketball New Zealand Hall of Fame.
+In April 2024, he was inducted into the FIBA Hall of Fame.

+Coaching and administrative career

+In August 2019, Penney was appointed as director of player development and coaching staff consultant at the University of Virginia.
+His first taste of coaching came under Tony Bennett at Virginia.
+Penney did not continue with the program following the 2019–20 season due to the COVID-19 pandemic, leaving him stuck in New Zealand after the borders closed.

+In November 2023, Penney joined the Wisconsin Badgers men's basketball team as special assistant to the head coach.
+In April 2024, it was announced that Penney would continue in the special assistant role.
+In September 2025, prior to the 2025-2026 NCAA season, it was reported that Penney had stepped away in order to return home to New Zealand.

 Personal life

-Penney is the brother of Rodd Penney, who is also a professional sportsman, and has played Rugby Union in New Zealand, England and Italy.
-Penney and his wife, Audra, have a daughter named Olivia.
+Penney is the brother of Rodd Penney, who is also a professional sportsman, and has played rugby union in New Zealand, England and Italy.

-During the 2019–20 U.S. college season, Penney served as director of player development and coaching staff consultant at the University of Virginia.
+Penney and his wife, Audra, have four children.
+Audra (née Jeffers) is a former Badgers volleyball player and 2008 team captain.
+She is from Hartland, Wisconsin.
+Due to the COVID-19 pandemic, Penney and his family were unable to return to the United States for three years.
+They returned to Wisconsin in 2023.